Multiply robust estimation for causal survival analysis with treatment noncompliance: Applications to the ADAPTABLE pragmatic clinical trial

 Similar to the primary report of ADAPTABLE, we consider the primary outcome to be the time to first occurrence of death from any reason and hospitalization from stroke or myocardial infarction.
-We restrict the maximum follow-up time at $t_{\max}=38$ months after randomization, and censor any outcomes beyond this point.
-The outcome occurred in 358 participants in the low-dose arm (event rate 7.5\%) and 386 participants in the high-dose arm (event rate 7.4\%).
-We performed an ITT analysis to estimate the differences of counterfactural survival functions based on the doubly robust approach developed in \cite{bai2013doubly}, where Cox proportional hazard regression was used to model the arm-specific time-to-censoring and time-to-event process conditional on all pre-randomization covariates in Table \ref{tab:baseline}.
-The ITT results are provided in Web Figure 1 in the Supplementary Material, and suggest no differences between these two aspirin dosages on the time-to-event outcome (the two counterfactual survival functions almost overlapped).
-The ITT analysis, however, does not take treatment noncompliance into consideration, and offer no insights into potential treatment effect heterogeneity across subpopulations defined by compliance patterns.
-In ADAPTABLE, 38.0\% of patients who were assigned to the high-dose arm took the low-dose and 6.5\% of patients who were assigned to the low-dose arm took the high-dose, and we apply the proposed methods to investigate the PSCE estimands defined for compliers, always high-dose and always low-dose takers.
+We restrict the maximum follow-up time at $t_{\max}=38$ months after randomization, and censor any outcomes beyond this point. {During follow-up, 2,493 participants either withdrew consent or discontinued aspirin intake; for these individuals, the time of withdrawal or discontinuation was treated as the right censoring time.
+The outcome occurred in 512 participants in the low-dose arm (event rate 6.8\%) and 469 participants in the high-dose arm (event rate 6.2\%).
+We perform an ITT analysis to estimate the differences of counterfactural survival functions based on the doubly robust approach developed in \cite{bai2013doubly}, where Cox proportional hazard regression is used to model the arm-specific time-to-censoring and time-to-event process conditional on all baseline covariates.
+We evaluate the ITT effect on a grid of time points with three months intervals ($t= 3, 6, 9, \dots, 36$ months).
+As shown in Web Figure 3, no differences have been observed between these two aspirin dosages on the time-to-event outcome due to almost overlapping counterfactual survival functions.
+In ADAPTABLE, 34.8\% of patients who were assigned to the high-dose arm took the low-dose and 6.0\% of patients who were assigned to the low-dose arm took the high-dose.
+The ITT analysis, however, does not take treatment noncompliance into consideration, and does not offer insights into potential treatment effect heterogeneity across subpopulations defined by compliance patterns.}